-(2) Excludes shares reflected in first column.
-Includes 267,275 shares remaining available for issuance under our 2018 Plan.
+(2) Excludes shares reflected in column (a).
+Includes 396,324 shares remaining available for issuance under our 2018 Plan.

 (3) Effective January 1, 2020 and continuing until the expiration of the 2018 Plan, the number of shares of common stock available for issuance under the 2018 Plan will automatically increase annually by two percent of the total number of issued and outstanding shares of our common stock as of December 31st of the immediately preceding year or such lesser number as our board of directors may decide, which may be zero.